The Ottawa County IT Department/GIS Team has three primary goals:

 The GIS Department offers free access to its data through its interactive mapping services.
 The most accessed web application is Property Mapping, which allows users to view parcels by manually zooming or by searching for parcel number, parcel address, parcel owner, or proximity to another parcel.

-In addition to its free Web services, the Department also hosts an exclusive Web service for partners and offers a data downloading subscription service for the private sector.
+In addition to its free Web services, the Department also hosts an exclusive Web service for partners and offers a data downloading ftp service for the private sector.

 Most of the data layers in the Ottawa County GIS library are available for purchase for private use.
 Typically, the Department’s clients utilize the data for land engineering projects through ArcGIS or AutoCAD.
 However, other clients have utilized the Department’s GIS data in Photoshop or other photo programs for design projects.